agolho/ConnectFour/README.md

 - Hotseat multiplayer
 - Full 3D board and discs
-- Simple command patttern design
+- Simple command patttern and singleton design
 - Win streak is saved into PlayerPrefs
 - Disc pooler for performance optimization